-1. How do you see yourself as a catalyst for change?
+How do you see yourself as a catalyst for change?

-2. Who or what was a catalyst for you?
+Who or what was a catalyst for you?

+What do you feel are some of the most important/valuable changes that have been made in our current society and the field of sexuality?

-3. What do you feel are some of the biggest challenges or concerns facing us in the field of sexuality right now?
+What do you feel are some of the biggest challenges or concerns facing us in society and the field of sexuality today?

 Colonization of education.
 I have to be very mindful what lens my education and information is coming from.
 I have to be mindful of citations that never include people of color or other sexual minorities.
 I am responsible for understanding the bias that a lot of sex education has engendered.
 No predominantly black SAR’s, or books, or authors, or citations of and from POC’s.
 I will never have that experience.
 But I am sure to build these opportunities for the next generation.

 Why is your CatalystCon presentation topic important to you?